Dream Rovers

-The main members of the band are Erfan Rezayatbakhsh (elf) (singer/songwriter), and Ahmad Motevassel (lead guitar and recording engineer).
+The band was founded by the singer-songwriter Erfan (Elf) Rezayatbakhsh with various members throughout the years such as Ahmad Motevassel, lead guitarist and recording engineer.

 History

 Persian Rovers

-In January 2007 the band was formed under the name of "Persian Rovers" in Tehran by Erfan Rezayatbakhsh as the singer.
-The main activity of Persian Rovers was covering old songs.
-This procedure went on until Erfan came back from his military conscription in April 2007 and the band decided to start recording their original songs.
-With respect to this subject, they started working on the songs written by Erfan.
-In October that year Persian Rovers collapsed while they had only succeeded in preparing a demo for the song February Snow.
+In January 2007, the band was formed under the name Persian Rovers in Tehran by singer Erfan Rezayatbakhsh.
+The band primarily produced old cover songs.
+After Rezayatbakhsh came back from his military conscription in April 2007, the band decided to start recording original songs.
+In October of that same year, Persian Rovers collapsed while they had only succeeded in preparing a demo for the song February Snow.

 Dream Rovers

-After the end of Persian Rovers, Erfan started recruiting by talking to Majid Sadeghi with whom he got acquainted years ago at university.
+After the end of Persian Rovers, Rezayatbakhsh started recruiting by talking to Majid Sadeghi with whom he got acquainted years ago at university.

-After recruiting the name of the band changed to Dream Rovers.

 2008–present

-In March 2008, when the band was working on the arrangement of "Cloudy Sky" Majid met Ahmad Motevasel, who was a self taught guitar player.
-Ahmad was attracted by the style and the songs of the band and agreed to join Dream Rovers when he was invited to.
+In March 2008, when the band was working on their arrangement of "Cloudy Sky," Majid met Ahmad Motevasel, a self taught guitar player.

 New members

-While completing the arrangement of Cloudy Sky a need for piano seemed to be obvious.
-Therefore, Erfan asked his blind friend, Parham Doustdar, to join the band, whose cooperation with the band lasted until the completion of their debut album, Off the Road.
-Afterwards, Parham left the band.
+While completing the arrangement of Cloudy Sky, the band realized they needed a piano player.
+Thus, Rezayatbakhsh asked his friend Parham Doustdar to join the band, who remained a member until the completion of their debut album, Off the Road.

 Innovations

-Living in a non-American society and culture, along with members having different musical tastes have led to some innovations in their rendition of country music such as switching the style of the song from country to rock and sometimes switching back to country.
+Because the members live in a non-American society and culture, along with members having different musical tastes have led to some innovations in their rendition of country music such as switching the style of the song from country to rock and sometimes switching back to country.